Constructing many-twist M\"obius bands with small aspect ratios: Abstract

 \section{Abstract}

-I present a construction of a folded paper ribbon knot that provide a constant upper bound on the infimal aspect ratio for paper M\"obius bands and annuli with arbitrarily many half-twists.
+This paper presents a construction of a folded paper ribbon knot that provides a constant upper bound on the infimal aspect ratio for paper M\"obius bands and annuli with arbitrarily many half-twists.
 In particular, the construction shows that paper M\"obius bands and annuli with any number of half-twists can be embedded with aspect ratio less than 8.